zhengry22/HE_ReLU/README.md

 ## Some questions to think about
     * How to form the modular chain?
 According to the experiment we've conducted, I found that using 60 followed by a lot of 40s is effective for the fixed polynomial, but why?
     * The polynomial fixed is ok when its deg reach 6, but what about the automated one?
+    * update: turns out that I forgot to relinearize...... s**t...